derailed-dash/Advent-of-Code/docs/python/exceptions.md

 IndexError: list index out of range
 ```

 We can see that when we supply the first list, our code has no trouble calculating the median.
 But when we supply an empty list, an uncaught `IndexError` is thrown.
 This happens because when we try to reference `items[median_index]` in our `median()` function, the `items` list is empty, so the index tries to reference a value that doesn't exist.
 Doh!

-Furthermore, this error isn't very useful to anyone else running our code.
-It would be much more helpful if our code through a more useful exception in this scenario.
+Furthermore, this error isn't very useful to anyone else running our code. **It would be much more helpful if our code generated a more useful exception in this scenario.**

-As an improvement, we can choose to throw an exception, if our function is given an empty list:
+As an improvement, we can choose to **throw an exception programmatically**, if our function is given an empty list:

 ```python
 """ Find the median of any iterable.